Closeness doesn’t count.

 - Capture a screenshot image of the screen, or just the area “around” the mouse pointer.

 The keylogger has captured a series of images showing exactly where you clicked and in what order.
-In other words, it’s captured your virtual keystrokes.
+In other words, it’s captured your virtual keystrokes: your mouse clicks and what you clicked on.

 Note that this approach to keylogging also bypasses one of the more common so-called security techniques of randomizing the keyboard layout on the screen.
-You still have to be able to see where to click, and the logger simply logs what you see and where you click, regardless of how the keyboard is laid out.
+You still have to see where to click, and the logger simply logs what you see and where you click, regardless of how the keyboard is laid out.

 Keyloggers as threats

 How big a threat is all this?

 It depends on whom you ask.
-In my opinion, “normal” keyloggers — those that record only keystrokes — are a fairly common threat, and are one reason why anti-malware protection, general internet safety, and the use of common sense is so important.
+In my opinion, “normal” keyloggers — those that record only keystrokes — are a fairly common threat, and are one reason why security software, general internet safety, and the use of common sense is so important.
 So yes, they’re out there.

-The real question is, how pervasive are the more sophisticated keyloggers, which do more than capture keyboard keystrokes, but use other techniques to effectively achieve the same result?
+The real question is, how pervasive are the more sophisticated keyloggers that capture more than keyboard keystrokes, using other techniques to effectively achieve the same result?

-It’s hard to say, but I have to say it again: keyloggers are “just” malware.
+It’s hard to say.
+But again, keyloggers are “just” malware.
 If they’re on your machine at all, you have a problem, and that problem may not be limited to logging what you type.
 Like any malware, you might not even realize it’s there until it’s too late.
-As a result, focusing on solutions targeted only at thwarting keyloggers is not only fundamentally misguided; it diverts your attention from a much bigger problem.
+As a result, focusing on solutions targeted only at thwarting keyloggers is not only misguided; it diverts your attention from a much bigger problem.
 If you have a keylogger, you have malware.

-Focus on avoiding or removing malware of all sorts, and you’ll be avoiding or removing keyloggers as a side effect.
+Focus on preventing or removing malware of all sorts, and you’ll be avoiding or removing keyloggers as a side effect.